valeYordanov/Booklibry/README.md

 8.User profile: In the user profile if the user is rented some books they are displayed in the profile as a list,with a counter of how many books are rented.

+9.You can now read the book after you succesfully rented it in the user profile section

 Technical Details:

 For the project I used Html & Css almost 80% of the whole project.For the backend I use Firebase realtime database